 The Monkey Hot Water Heater System is a complete, lightweight, portable, diver’s water heating system.
-The system uses a stacked stage submersible pump to provide water to the inlet side of the heater during operations.
+The system uses a positive displacement submersible pump to provide water to the inlet side of the heater during operations.
 The system comes ready to operate with the exception of an electrical power source and fuel.
-The electrical power required to operate the system is 220 VAC, 60Hz, 20 amp, single phase.
+The electrical power required to operate the system is 120 VAC, 60Hz, 20 amp, single phase.

 The heating unit is mounted and enclosed in a steel, welded, square tubular frame, measuring 46” x 26” x 30.5”, weighing approximately 300lbs.
-The submersible water pump with a 25-foot umbilical is packed with the system.
-The heating unit is designed to operate on a 220 VAC, 60Hz, 20-amp, single-phase power source, using #1 or #2 diesel oil.
+The submersible water pump with a 25 foot umbilical is packed in the frame with the fuel tank.
+The heating unit is designed to operate on a 120 VAC, 60Hz, 20 amp, single-phase power source, using #1 or #2 diesel oil.

-The unit is rated at 500,000 B.T.U.
-X 2 an hour output and is capable of heating the outlet water to temperatures in excess of 200° F., depending on the size of the fuel nozzle used and the inlet water temperature.
+The unit is rated at 350,000 B.T.U. an hour output and is capable of heating the outlet water to temperatures in excess of 200° F., depending on the size of the fuel nozzle used and the inlet water temperature.
 The heater will maintain the set operating output temperature to +/- 1° F. Do not heat salt water is excess of 135 degrees F for it may crystallize inside the coils.

 Fuel consumption is dependent on the size of the fuel nozzle in use.
-For example, a 1.25 size nozzle will use approximately 1.25 gallons of fuel per hour, while a 2.0 nozzle will use approximately 2 gallons of fuel per hour. (at 100 psi.)
+For example a 0.75 size nozzle will use approximately 3/4 gallons of fuel per hour, while a 2.0 nozzle will use approximately 2 gallons of fuel per hour.

-Inlet water is provided to the heater by means of the 11-g.p.m.
-A stacked stage displacement submersible pump provided with the system.
+Inlet water is provided to the heater by means of the 11-g.p.m. positive displacement submersible pump, provided with the system.
 The pump has a maximum combined pumping-lift head capability of 600 feet at 40 psi.

-The submersible pump is designed to operate from a 220 VAC, 60Hz, 15-amp, single phase power source.
+The submersible pump is designed to operate from a 120 VAC, 60Hz, 15 amp, single phase power source.
 A 15-amp switched outlet is mounted on the heater unit for use with the submersible pump only.